FIFA files criminal complaint against Blatter over museum

 Those investigations involve FIFA paying $2 million to former UEFA president Michel Platini in 2011 and $1 million to the Trinidad and Tobago soccer body — effectively to disgraced former FIFA vice president Jack Warner — weeks before the Caribbean islands’ general election in 2010.

 The most recent FIFA accounts for 2019 show almost $3.5 million revenue from the FIFA World Football Museum and $6.3 million costs for “investment and expenses.”
-There was a record 161,700 visitors at the Zurich building in 2016.
+There was a record 161,700 visitors at the Zurich building last year.

-In the 2018 accounts, revenue was almost $4 million against $12 million in spending.
+In the 2018 accounts, museum revenue was almost $4 million against $12 million in spending.

 The FIFA museum was identified closely with Blatter from the time it was announced in April 2012.